 What temperature should my baby’s room be?

 A safe sleeping temperature for your baby’s room is between 16 and 20 degrees.
 According to The Lullaby Trust, the chance of SIDS is higher in babies who get too hot, so keeping your baby’s room at a comfortable temperature is important.

 How can you check if your baby is too hot?

 Obviously, every baby is different, and even if you’ve used a room thermometer, it’s important to check your baby regularly to ensure they are not too hot.
 This can be done by simply feeling your baby’s tummy, or the back of their neck, as their hands and feet will often be colder than the rest of their body.
 If your baby feels hot or sweaty, remove layers.

-If you’re worried the temperature in the room is too hot, open a window before putting your baby down to sleep.
-If you’re using a fan to cool the room, ensure it is not aimed directly on your baby.
+If you’re worried the temperature in the room is too hot, especially during the summer months, open the bedroom or a window if it is safe to do so before putting your baby down to sleep.
+If you’re using a fan to cool the room, ensure it is not aimed directly at your baby.

-As time goes on you'll learn your baby well, so it will become easier to check their temperature and know what's normal.
+As time goes on you'll learn about your baby, so it will become easier to check their temperature and know what's normal.